mschuchard/puppet-check/README.md

 PuppetCheck.future_parser = true
 ```

 The style checks from within `rake puppetcheck:file` are directly interfaced to `puppet-lint`, `rubocop`, and `reek`.
 This means that all arguments and options should be specified from within your `.puppet-lint.rc`, `.rubocop.yml`, and `*.reek`.
-However, `puppet-lint` can still be interfaced with from within the `Rakefile` with the normal method of `PuppetLint.configuration.send('foo')` after the require.
-The capability to pass ruby style arguments and options from within the `Rakefile` task block will be considered for future versions.
+The capability to pass style arguments and options from within the `Rakefile` task block will be considered for future versions.

 #### puppetcheck:spec
 The spec tests will be executed against everything that matches the pattern `**/{classes, defines, facter, functions, hosts, puppet, unit, types}/**/*_spec.rb`.
 This means everything in the current path that appears to be a Puppet module spec test will be regarded as such and executed during this rake task.